plaid/pattern/README.md

 ![Plaid Pattern client][client-img]

 This is a sample Personal Finance Manager application demonstrating an end-to-end [Plaid][plaid] integration, focused on linking items and fetching transaction data.
+You can view a demonstration app at [pattern.plaid.com](https://pattern.plaid.com).

 The full Plaid Pattern collection of sample apps includes:

 [Plaid Pattern Personal Finance Manager](https://github.com/plaid/pattern/) (you are here) - Demonstrates the Plaid Transactions API

 [Plaid Pattern Account Funding App](https://github.com/plaid/pattern-account-funding) - Demonstrates the Plaid Auth, Balance, and Identity APIs

 Plaid Pattern apps are provided for illustrative purposes and are not meant to be run as production applications.